-contains 3 gadolinium chelates to overcome the sensitivity limitations of MRI.
-However, for a PET probe, only 1 imaging reporter is required.
-We reviewed the structure-activity data reported in the patent covering EP-3533 and chose the peptides used in CBP1, CBP3, CBP5, CBP6, and CBP7.
+Herein, we present the synthesis and the evaluation of 5 collagen binding probes: CBP1, CBP3, CBP5, CBP6 and CBP7 for detecting pulmonary fibrosis in a murine model.
+We used a core peptide that has high affinity and specificity for collagen (4).
+We previously used the MR probe EP-3533 to demonstrate specific MR imaging of pulmonary collagen.
+However EP-3533 contains three gadolinium chelates to overcome the sensitivity limitations of magnetic resonance imaging.
+However for a PET probe, only one imaging reporter is required.
+We reviewed the structure-activity data reported in the patent covering EP-3533 and chose the peptides used in CBP1, CBP3, CBP5, CBP6 and CBP7.
 Each peptide contains 17 amino acids, of which 11 are conserved to maintain collagen affinity.
 The disulfide bond was also shown to be essential (4).
-Positions X5, X7, X14, X15, and X16 were varied.
-These peptides, derivatized with gadolinium-diethylenetriamine pentaacetic acid at the N terminus, were shown to have an affinity similar to type I collagen (18).
-We replaced the thiourea-conjugated diethylenetriamine pentaacetic acid with the NODAGA chelator linked via an amide bond.
+Positions X5, X7, X14, X15 and X16 were varied.
+These peptides, derivatized with Gd-DTPA at the Nterminus were shown to have similar affinity to type I collagen (17).
+We replaced the thiourea-conjugated DTPA with the NODAGA chelator linked via an amide bond.
 CBP1 and CBP6 had the same overall charge but different lipophilic groups at different positions.
 CBP3 possessed an additional negative charge due to the presence of aspartic acid.
 For CBP6, an arginine was used to introduce an additional positive charge.
-We reasoned that varying the polarity, charge, and lipophilicity of the peptide would lead to differences in metabolic stability and off-target distribution when assessed in vivo.
-As a reference, we synthesized CBP7, which has the same amino acid sequence as EP-3533 but with 3 NODAGA chelators instead of gadoliniumdiethylenetriamine pentaacetic acid moieties.
+We reasoned that varying the polarity, charge and lipophilicity of the peptide would lead to differences in metabolic stability and off-target distribution when assessed in vivo.
+As a reference we synthesized CBP7, which has the same amino acid sequence as EP-3533 but with three NODAGA chelators instead of GdDTPA moieties.